You'll learn about:

 , Capital Area MPO

 Confirmed SpeakerKelly Porter, AICP, is Regional Planning Manager for the Capital Area Metropolitan Planning Organization (CAMPO).
-In his role with CAMPO, Mr. Porter manages the Regional Transportation Plan, the Short-Range Planning Program, the Active Transportation Program, and the Platinum Planning Program.
-Current projects he is overseeing include the area's first ever Regional Active Transportation Plan, the Walkability Action Plan, corridor studies, as well as the upcoming regional arterials, and transit plans.
-Mr. Porter has over ten years of planning experience and has worked in the public, private and nonprofit sectors, as well as with communities of varying scale from small rural towns to dense urban communities.
-Before CAMPO, Mr. Porter worked for the Houston-Galveston Area Council where he worked as part of the team developing the Regional Transportation Plan and a Regional Sustainable Development Plan, in addition to working on safety programming, sub-regional planning initiatives and healthy communities planning.
-He also managed multiple land use/transportation studies, two award winning sustainability case studies, and the pedestrian-bicyclist, parks, and floods programs.
+In his role with CAMPO, Mr. Porter manages the Regional Transportation Plan, Active Transportation Program, and Platinum Planning Program.
+He also oversees the Regional Active Transportation Plan, the Walkability Action Plan, corridor studies, as well as the regional arterials, and transit plans.
+Mr. Porter has over ten years of experience and has worked diligently to incorporate concepts to improve equity, upward mobility, and positive public health outcomes into his planning work.
 Mr. Porter is active in the leadership of the American Planning Association at the local, state and national levels.
-Mr. Porter received his Bachelor of Arts Degree in Sociology from Prairie View A&M University in 2006 and his Masters of City and Regional Planning with an emphasis in Land Use, Environmental Planning and Growth Management from University of Pennsylvania in 2008.
+Mr. Porter received his Bachelor of Arts Degree in Sociology from Prairie View A&M University in 2006 and his Masters of City and Regional Planning from University of Pennsylvania in 2008.

 , San Diego

-Confirmed SpeakerCarolina Ilic, AICP serves as a Senior Regional Planner at the San Diego Association of Governments (SANDAG).
+Confirmed SpeakerCarolina Ilic serves as Senior Regional Planner at the San Diego Association of Governments (SANDAG).
 She earned her Bachelor’s Degree in Sociology from UCLA and her Master’s Degree in City Planning from San Diego State University (SDSU).
+She is a member of the American Institute of Certified Planners (AICP).
 She has worked at SANDAG for over 20 years.
 Carolina served as project manager of the Regional Comprehensive Plan (RCP) for the San Diego region.
-To implement the RCP, she coordinated the preparation of the "Smart Growth Concept Map," worked on visual simulations showing how communities can be transformed by smart growth, managed the Call for Projects for the TransNet Smart Growth Incentive Program and Active Transportation Grant Program, and developed an implementation strategy for SANDAG’s Regional Complete Streets Policy.
-Carolina also managed the preparation of the Urban Area Transit Strategy – a key input into the development of SANDAG’s 2050 Regional Transportation Plan/Sustainable Communities Strategy (2050 RTP/SCS), and contributed to the development of San Diego Forward: The Regional Plan.
-She also managed the statewide Cap-and-Trade Affordable Housing and Sustainable Communities grant program in San Diego, and served as an evaluator for California’s Active Transportation Program.
-Carolina is a Board member and mentor for the San Diego Section of the American Planning Association (SDAPA) and is a mentor in the Urban Land Institute (ULI).
-In addition, Carolina has taught regional planning as an adjunct faculty member at SDSU, and frequently serves as a guest lecturer on planning issues at local universities.
+Over the years, Carolina has coordinated the preparation of the "Smart Growth Concept Map," worked on visual simulations showing how communities can be transformed by smart growth, managed the Call for Projects for the TransNet Smart Growth Incentive Program and Active Transportation Grant Program, and implemented SANDAG’s Regional Complete Streets Policy.
+Carolina contributed heavily to the development of San Diego Forward: The Regional Plan, adopted in 2015.
+She is currently managing the next Call for Projects for the TransNet grant programs and working on the Regional Plan update, particularly on public health aspects.
+Carolina was born in Santiago, Chile, and is fluent in Spanish.
+She is a Board member and mentor for the San Diego Section of the American Planning Association (SDAPA).